 Our customers integrate our modules into their products.
 The functionality and popularity of our technology depends, in part, on our ability to produce modules that integrate into our customers' products.
 Our customers may change the features of their technologies and audio systems as a whole may advance technologically.
-Such changes could functionally limit or terminate the utility of our product, which could negatively impact our customers service and harm our business.
-If we fail to maintain cutting edge technology and compatibility with the products our customers produce, we may not be able to offer the functionality that our customers need, and our customers may not purchase our modules, which would negatively impact our ability to generate revenue and adversely impact our business.
+Such changes could functionally limit or terminate the utility of our product, which could negatively impact our customers produce, we may not be able to offer the functionality that our customers need, and our customers may not purchase our modules, which would negatively impact our ability to generate revenue and adversely impact our business.